-These Terms and Conditions apply to all contracts concluded by the company Haštalská, s.r.o., with the seat at Praha 1 – Staré Město, Rybná 752/14, PSČ 11000, ident. no. 25654811, registered in the Commercial Register in the Municipal Court in Prague under C 145610 (hereinafter„Hotelier„) with third parties within the scope of business activities defined under the Article 1 of these Terms and Conditions.
+These Terms and Conditions apply to all contracts concluded by Haštalská, s.r.o., with its registered office in Prague 1 – Staré Město, Rybná 693/20, Post Code 110 00, Company Identification Number 256 548 11,, registered in the Commercial Register of the Municipal Court in Prague under C 145610/MSPH (the „Hotelier„) with third parties within the scope of the business activities defined under the Article 1 of these Terms and Conditions.

 - provides accommodation services, as well as associated services (especially catering services);

 - rents rooms for sessions, conferences or other meetings, as well as accompanying services (esp. catering)

 - (the „Services„)